 Primary Hypotheses

-12 weeks of HIIT exercise will increase aerobic capacity as compared to no intervention control.
+We hypothesize that 12 weeks of HIIT exercise will increase aerobic capacity and decrease fatigues score compared to no intervention, and further that the effects are modulated by IFNGS, more specifically:

-This effect can be modulated by IFNGS.

-12 weeks of HIIT exercise will decrease fatigue scores, as compared to no intervention control.

-This effect can be modulated by IFNGS.

-The hierarchy of the hypotheses and subsequent claims for the primary outcome are as follows; both primary hypotheses are regarded as equal and significance will be corrected as suggested by Bonferroni30.

-HIIT is superior to no intervention control at improving aerobic capacity.
-Superiority is claimed if the difference is statistically significant and favors the HIIT intervention.
+1a.
+HIIT is superior to no intervention control at improving aerobic capacity.1b.
 The effect of HIIT on aerobic capacity is modulated by IFNGS, such that a higher IFNGS results in lower benefits of HIIT.

+2a.
 HIIT is superior to no intervention control at alleviating fatigue.

+The effect of HIIT on fatigue is modulated by IFNGS, such that a higher IFNGS results in less decrease of initial fatigue from HIIT.

 Superiority is claimed if the difference is statistically significant and favors the HIIT intervention.

-The effect of HIIT on fatigue is modulated by IFNGS, such that a higher IFNGS results in less decrease of initial fatigue from HIIT.
+In order to control the family-wise error rate, hypotheses 1 and 2 will be tested in parallel with Bonforroni-adjustment and hypotheses a and b will be tested hierarchically, so that hypothesis b is only tested if a is significant.

 Secondary Hypotheses